 Fairness is essential to a public finance system.3 For revenues, fairness focuses mainly on the balance between how the responsibilities for funding local government are distributed among people and the right to benefit from the services and infrastructure that taxes and fees pay for.
-This means fairness can be difficult to achieve and often requires trade-offs and compromise.
+This means fairness can be difficult to achieve and often requires tradeoffs and compromise.
 A starting point is to recognize the two views of fairness that are most germane to this potential conflict: equity and proportionality.4 We will discuss the nuances of these views of fairness.
 First, we should recognize that though nearly everyone believes in a mix of equity and proportionality, people will lean more toward one or the other based on personal moral beliefs.5

 Equity.
-The equity principle states that taxpayers or ratepayers should be treated differently to compensate for different circumstances and/ or the need for help from the government to alleviate disadvantages faced by the taxpayer or ratepayer.6 Perhaps the most relevant use of this principle to a local revenue system is treating taxpayers or ratepayers differently based on their ability to pay.
-This would hold that taxpayers/ratepayers of lower income or wealth should pay less than higher income or wealth payers.
-This could apply to individuals or classifications of taxpayers/ratepayers, like one industry group or another.
-A widely recognized example is the United States income tax system, which charges a higher tax rate to higher-income people.
+The equity principle states that taxpayers and ratepayers should be treated differently to compensate for different circumstances and/or the need for help from the government to alleviate disadvantages faced by the taxpayer or ratepayer.
+Perhaps the most relevant use of this principle to a local revenue system is treating taxpayers and